T-Mobile Applicant

 Targeted advertising

-You can get instructions on how to opt-out of targeted ads served by most advertising networks that usecookies, Ad IDs, and similar technology by:
+You can get instructions on how to opt-out of targeted ads served by most advertising networks that use cookies, Ad IDs, and similar technology by:

 You can also take steps to manage targeted ads through your system settings.
 Resetting your device’s mobile advertising ID does not opt-out your device from targeted ads, but data associated with your prior mobile advertising ID will not be linked to your new identifier through the device.
 Also, if you reset your device’s mobile advertising ID your prior opt-out choices will not apply to the new ID.
 To maintain your opt-out choices, you’ll need to opt-out again.
-These opt-outs will not impact “contextual” advertisements (e.g., a sporting goods advertisement on a sports-themed website) or ads we place on our own websites and apps based on your activity on those sites and apps.
+These opt-outs do not impact “contextual” advertisements (e.g., a sporting goods advertisement on a sports-themed website) or ads we place on our own websites and apps based on your activity on those sites and apps.

 Browser or platform controls